assylbeeeek/FInal_exam_CS2118/README.md

 # Final_exam_CS2118
 This repository provides the written code in with which we have completed all 3 tasks by Aiken, Sofiya, Adina, Irina, Assylbek.
+(The code from linux terminal has this sign: ~, that making strikethrough text in github, so we deleted this signs here)\
 # Task 1 codes
 assylbek@assylbek-VirtualBox:$ sudo useradd new_user\
 [sudo] password for assylbek: \